Skip to content

 bytemind --version

-Print the installed version and build info, then exit.
+Print the installed version, then exit.

 bash